SimonDanielV/aws-ubuntu-server-setup/README.md

 www.example.com, while this one is not already redirected, you can do this by editing your `example.com.conf` file.

-## redirect Alias to secured later on.
+## Redirect Alias to secured later on

 When you had not filled in a ServerAlias (for example: www.example.com) in the `example.com.conf` file, this alias will not automatticly redirect to HTTPS